Development of the Commercial Crew Program: Ongoing delays

 The first flight of the Commercial Crew Program was planned to occur in 2015, but insufficient funding caused delays.
 As the spacecraft entered the testing and production phase, technical issues also caused delays, especially the parachute system, propulsion, and the launch abort system of both capsules.

 Starliner 2018 valve issue

 In July 2018, a test anomaly was reported in which there was a hypergolic propellant leak due to several faulty abort system valves.
 Consequentially, the first unpiloted orbital mission was delayed to April 2019, and the first crew launch rescheduled to August 2019.
 In March 2019, Reuters reported these test flights had been delayed by at least three months, and in April 2019 Boeing announced that the unpiloted orbital mission was scheduled for August 2019.

+Crew Dragon orbital flight test

+The first orbital test of Crew Dragon was an uncrewed mission, commonly called "Demo-1" and launched on March 2, 2019.
+The spacecraft tested the approach and automated docking procedures with the ISS, remained docked until March 8, 2019, then conducted the full re-entry, splashdown and recovery steps to qualify for a crewed mission.
+Life-support systems were monitored for the entirety the test flight.

 Crew Dragon explosion

 On April 20, 2019, an issue arose during a static fire test of Crew Dragon.
 The accident destroyed the capsule which was planned to be used for the In-Flight Abort Test (IFAT).
 SpaceX confirmed that the capsule exploded.
 NASA stated that the explosion would delay the planned in-flight abort and crewed orbital tests.